InteractionDesignFoundation/handbook/guides/collaboration-tools.md

 Collaboration is a keystone in IDF's success, and we couldn't make it happen without the right tools and processes.
 These are the ones we use almost every day.

-Please note that you should be using your company email address with all the tools listed below.
+Please note that you should be using your company email address with all the tools listed below (except probably GitHub).

 ## [GitHub](https://github.com/InteractionDesignFoundation)